andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-12.md

   allow="encrypted-media"></iframe>
 seo:
   type: stackbit_page_meta
-  title: 'Freedom and Justice: A conversation with Cecil J. Williams'
+  title: 'Imaging Infinity: Shooting the cosmos with Hap Griffin'
   description: >-
     For more than 40 years photographer Cecil J. Williams documented the civil rights struggle in the deep south.
 Now in his 80s, he's still fighting for